cortex-lab/alyx/docs/gettingstarted.md

 | **Admin Web Page**  	| web client  	|  anyone 	| Manual way to input data in the database.
 This is privilegied for users needing to add/amend/correct metadata related to subjects.
 For the local database, this is accessible here: http://localhost:8000/admin.
 | **REST**  	|  web client 	|  anyone 	|   Programmatical way to input data, typically by acquisition software using a dedicated Alyx client [ONE](https://github.com/int-brain-lab/ONE) (Python) or [ALyx-matlab](https://github.com/cortex-lab/alyx-matlab) (Matlab).

+For detailed information on using the Alyx admin Web interface, see [this Alyx usage guide](https://docs.google.com/document/d/1cx3XLZiZRh3lUzhhR_p65BggEqTKpXHUDkUDagvf9Kc/edit?usp=sharing).

 ### Create an experiment, register data and access it locally